 Media Market Reviews (MMRs)

-MMRs are studies conducted by GDI’s research team that evaluate the level of disinformation risk present in a country’s online news media market.
-These public-facing reports are typically funded by philanthropic organisations that seek to align market incentives to reduce disinformation across the globe.
-We conduct the studies in partnership with locally-based media experts, typically academic researchers.
-Researchers are trained to employ a highly structured methodology that assesses the content and operations of the websites sampled for the study.
+MMRs were studies conducted by GDI’s research team that evaluated the level of disinformation risk present in a country’s online news media market.
+These public-facing reports were typically funded by philanthropic organisations that seek to align market incentives to reduce disinformation across the globe.
+We conducted the studies in partnership with locally-based media experts, typically academic researchers.
+Researchers were trained to employ a highly structured methodology that assesses the content and operations of the websites sampled for the study.

-All content reviewed is anonymised for website, author and any other identifying attributes.
-Each website’s risk rating is calculated relative to the other websites sampled for the study.
+All content reviewed was anonymised for website, author and any other identifying attributes.
+Each website’s risk rating was calculated relative to the other websites sampled for the study.
 There is no connection between the outputs of an MMR and the DEL.
-A website scored as “high risk” in an MMR is therefore not automatically added to the Dynamic Exclusion List.
+A website scored as “high risk” in an MMR was therefore not automatically added to the Dynamic Exclusion List.

 Get in touch to find out more about any of our products or to discuss how GDI can provide customised data and intelligence solutions to help you reduce the risk posed by online disinformation.